dirigible-io/dirigible-io.github.io/docs-help/docs/setup/index.md

 The Tomcat specific WAR files can be deployed on a [Apache Tomcat](http://tomcat.apache.org/) web container.
 In this case the built-in H2 database is used.

-> _More information about how to deploy on Tomcat can be found [here](http://tomcat.apache.org/tomcat-8.0-doc/appdev/deployment.html)._
+> _[Download](https://tomcat.apache.org/download-80.cgi) the Tomcat binary.
+More information about how to deploy on Tomcat can be found [here](http://tomcat.apache.org/tomcat-8.0-doc/appdev/deployment.html)._

 Prerequisites
 ---